wtactics/arcmage/README.md

 The game has no artificial intelligence nor are there any plans to implement game rules.

-Furthermore, Arcmage Online offers an card generation webiste to create new cards and decks.
+Furthermore, Arcmage Online offers a card generation webiste to create new cards and decks.

 Repository Structure